 From multi-award winning musical to Oscar-winning film, Evita is an icon of stage, screen and 20th century history.
 Based on the life of former Argentine First Lady Eva Peron, the sweeping “Don’t Cry For Me Argentina” is yet another Andrew Lloyd Webber song that transcends the genre of musical theatre to the popular canon.
 Jamie Lloyd directs this brand new production under the stars this summer at the Open Air Theatre in Regent’s Park.

-Who knows what’ll be the next Andrew Lloyd Webber musical in the pipeline?
-But musical theatre fans still have so much to look forward to!
+Who knows what the next Andrew Lloyd Webber musical is in the pipeline?
+But musical theatre fans still have so much to look forward to.

 Cats film permiere